In this article:

 PhysiotherapyActing on Your Assessment Before a Health Setback Becomes a Crisis

-Physiotherapy is one of the most impactful Allied Health services available through Support at Home — and one that is frequently identified in assessments for people managing reduced mobility, chronic pain, or elevated falls risk.
+Physiotherapy is one of the most impactful Allied Health services available through Support at Home.
+And one that is frequently identified in assessments for people managing reduced mobility, chronic pain, or elevated falls risk.

 The Physiotherapist can see exactly how to design an exercise program that fits your daily routine.
 Your Just Better Care Support Workers can also assist you with home-based exercises recommended by the physiotherapist between physio appointments, meaning the benefit extends well beyond the appointment itself.